taylorlapeyre/taylorlapeyre.github.io/README.md

 ### taylorlapeyre.me

 This is my website.
-It's source code is very simple, because the site is also very simple.
+Its source code is very simple, because the site is also very simple.

 - It uses Jekyll to generate itself.
 - It uses the wonderful [Xtreem](http://www.myfonts.com/fonts/mawns/xtreem/) typeface for the header.